[Root] / Extensibility / Best Practices Guide

 }

-Every step is coded and explained in detail in this example for educational purposes.
-It does not have to be as explicit, as the next example will show.
+Every step is verbose and explained in detail in this example for educational purposes.
+It does not have to be so explicit, as the next example will show.

 NotBeInAValidState()